 This module introduces students from a range of different backgrounds to advanced analytical techniques, and aims to ensure students appreciate the links between need for measurement, instrumentation design, data quality and data analysis.

 Microscopy and Imaging

-This module provides a foundation in the principles and applications of microscopy, starting with basics of light microscopy and progressing to state of the art confocal microscopy, electron microscopy and scanned probe microscopy.
+This module provides a foundation in the principles and applications of microscopy, starting with basics of light microscopy and progressing to state of the art confocal microscopy, electron microscopy and scanning probe microscopy.
 The latter includes atomic force microscopy and electrochemical imaging techniques for which Warwick is particularly well-known.
 The module includes workshops on image analysis and seminars that cover the most recent developments in the field.

 2 × 11-week Research Projects